Rasim Kiçina: During the War

 By 1996, Rasim Kiçina had intensified his involvement in the armed resistance.
 He was part of numerous armed actions carried out by the KLA, targeting Serbian police and military units.
 He participated in the Battle of Likoshan in 1998.
 Rasim distinguished himself in combat, particularly for his ability to lead and his use of heavy weaponry.
 He was also part of the elite combat unit "ALFA" of the KLA, which included prominent fighters such as Mujë Krasniqi, Bekim Berisha or Besim Mala.

 Rasim became a key figure in organizing military resistance in the Drenica region.
 He established a KLA military base in Baicë and helped train new recruits.
 Throughout 1998, he participated in numerous battles, including defending strategic positions in Baicë or Kijevo.

 Rasim also played a significant role in facilitating arms shipments from Albania, leading several missions to bring back much-needed weapons and ammunition for the KLA fighters in Drenica.

 Death

-On May 30, 1999, while on a mission with several other KLA fighters, Rasim Kiçina was ambushed by Serbian forces near the village of Negroc in the Drenica region.
+On May 30, 1999, while on a mission with several other KLA fighters, Rasim Kiçina was ambushed by Serbian forces near the village of Arllat in the Drenica region.
 He and his comrade, Ragip Halilaj, were killed in the attack.
-His body was buried by fellow fighters in the nearby village of Arllat.
+His body was buried by fellow fighters in the nearby village of Negroc.